 Consumers don’t need to search for anything.
 The state of natural language technology is so powerful that a consumer can just ask it what they’re looking for.
+That’s the power of natural language understanding.
 It doesn’t care about the 570 different ways that you search for something.
 It just finds what you need and points you to one answer.
 Is your search engine that powerful?

 Seamless escalation.
-By putting help everywhere, and using chatbots as the front line, consumer adoption of self-service goes up.
+By putting this everywhere, and using chatbots as the front line, consumer adoption of self-service goes up.
 If the consumer asks a question that the bot can’t handle, it seamlessly hands off the conversation to a live agent who takes over.
-Of course, the person identifies themselves as a live agent and notifies the consumer when they’re being transferred back to a bot.
+Of course, the person identifies herself as a live agent and also notifies the consumer when he is being transferred back to a bot.